zscaler-hero/zscaler-client-hostnames-dns-forwarder/README.md

 ### System Requirements

--   RHEL 9 / CentOS 9 / Rocky Linux 9 (for App Connector deployment)
+-   RHEL 9 / Or other Linux
 -   Python 3.6 or higher
 -   Unbound DNS server
 -   Network access to Zscaler API endpoints